How Does Life Insurance Work in Canada?

 How much money do you get from life insurance?

 How much money you get from life insurance depends on the amount of coverage you’ve chosen.
-Your beneficiary can receive a payout under $100,000 all the way up to $5 million or even more.
 It’s up to the policy owner to choose the amount of coverage they need (that’s you!).

 That being said, according to a recent report published by the Canadian Life and health insurance Association (CLHIA), the average Canadian has life insurance coverage of about $440,000.